Follow your passion at Missouri State

 As a graduate student in religious studies at Missouri State University, you will:

-- have the opportunity to study a range of topics in religious studies, including biblical studies, the history of Christianity and Judaism, South Asian religions, and religion and culture
+- have the opportunity to study a range of topics in religious studies, including biblical studies, religions of Europe and the Middle East, religions of Asia, and religion and culture

 - be challenged to expand your critical thinking and research-based writing skills